 - Return previously not filed

-In the case of a Return Previously Not Filed, taxpayers can file an Updated Return to report their income and fulfill their tax obligations.
+Taxpayers who have not previously filed a return can file an Updated Return to report their income and fulfill their tax obligations.

 - Income not reported correctly

-When wrong heads of income are chosen, taxpayers can use ITR-U to correct the classification and allocate income under the appropriate heads.
+If incorrect heads of income were chosen, taxpayers can use ITR-U to correct the classification and allocate income under the appropriate heads.

 - Reduction of carried forward loss

-In situations involving the reduction of carried forward loss, taxpayers can file an Updated Return to adjust and reduce the carried forward loss accordingly.
+Taxpayers can file an Updated Return to adjust and reduce a carried forward loss.

 - Reduction of unabsorbed depreciation

-When there is a need for the reduction of unabsorbed depreciation, taxpayers can file an Updated Return to adjust and reduce the unabsorbed depreciation.
+When a reduction in unabsorbed depreciation is needed, taxpayers can file an Updated Return to adjust and reduce it.

 - Reduction of tax credit under Sections 115JB/115JC

-In situations involving the reduction of tax credit under Sections 115JB/115JC, taxpayers can file an Updated Return to reduce the tax credit accordingly.
+Taxpayers can file an Updated Return to reduce tax credit under Sections 115JB/115JC.

 When an incorrect rate of tax has been applied, taxpayers can use ITR-U to correct the rate and ensure accurate calculation of their tax liability.